2023 Solar Incentives Guide for Alsip, IL - Tax Credits & Rebates

 EcoWatch's Alsip, IL Solar Incentives FAQs

-Yes, you can receive both rebates and tax credits towards the cost of your solar panels.
+Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
 Depending on which incentives you are eligible for, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to verify that you are claiming incentives correctly and that you're getting the most money possible.
+Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming incentives correctly and getting the most money possible.

 Can I use multiple types of renewable energy to power my home?